tonethar/IGME-330-Spring-2021/projects/project-2.md

 For this project you are creating a JavaScript driven Web application that utilizes multiple Web services.

-- Your goal is to create an application that does something useful easy to use, functional, and aesthetically pleasing.
+- Your goal is to create an application that does something useful, and is easy to use, functional, and aesthetically pleasing.
 - The app should serve a purpose - i.e it should be useful to *someone*
 - *As a counter-example, **Otaku-za** - a (hypothetical) app that mashes up a Manga search API with a Pizza shop locator, is not actually useful*
 - Ideally the experience will run in all modern browsers, but at a bare minimum it must run in recent versions of Chrome.